FCLOGO/fclogo.top/README.md

 - All logos work with SVG and PNG.
 - No account and unlimited downloads for free.
 - Support for searching using localized names.
-- Two color formats: multicolor and monochrome.
+- Two color modes: multicolor and monochrome.
 - Logo history timeline.
 - ...